Booker Prize: 1969–1979

 The first winner of the Booker Prize was P. H. Newby in 1969 for his novel Something to Answer For.
-The inaugural set of five judges included Rebecca West, W.L.
-Webb, Stephen Spender, Frank Kermode and David Farrer.
+W. L. Webb, The Guardian's Literary Editor, was chair of the inaugural set of judges, which included Rebecca West, Stephen Spender, Frank Kermode and David Farrer.

-In 1970, Bernice Rubens became the first woman to win the Booker Prize, for The Elected Member.
-The rules of the Booker changed in 1971; previously, it had been awarded retrospectively to books published prior to the year in which the award was given.
-In 1971 the year of eligibility was changed to the same as the year of the award; in effect, this meant that books published in 1970 were not considered for the Booker in either year.
-The Booker Prize Foundation announced in January 2010 the creation of a special award called the "Lost Man Booker Prize", with the winner chosen from a longlist of 22 novels published in 1970.
+In 1970, the prize's second year, Bernice Rubens became the first woman to win the Booker Prize, for The Elected Member.

+The rules of the Booker changed in 1971; previously, it had been given retrospectively, to books published in the year prior to each award.
+In 1971, eligibility was changed to make the year of a novel's publication the same as the year of the award, which was made in November; in effect, this meant that books published in 1970 were not considered for the Booker in either year.
+Forty years later, the Booker Prize Foundation announced in January 2010 the creation of a special award called the "Lost Man Booker Prize", with the winner chosen from a longlist of 22 novels published in 1970.
+The prize was won by J. G. Farrell for Troubles, though the author had died in 1979.
-Alice Munro's The Beggar Maid was shortlisted in 1980, and remains the only short story collection to be shortlisted.

-John Sutherland, who was a judge for the 1999 prize, has said:

 In 1972, winning writer John Berger, known for his Marxist worldview, protested during his acceptance speech against Booker McConnell.
 He blamed Booker's 130 years of sugar production in the Caribbean for the region's modern poverty.
 Berger donated half of his £5,000 prize to the British Black Panther movement, because it had a socialist and revolutionary perspective in agreement with his own.